 Therefore, the best way to tackle this issue is to start posting your feedback on the comment section of this article as there will be more transparency.

 Despite having a rather convincing sales itch, TradingOX is a scam.
-There is no one with proof of making profit with this software.
+There is no one with proof of making a profit with this software.
 And this is the proof we need to flag down this platform as a scam.
-Please stay away from it, or else risk becoming another victim of a classical scam.
+Please stay away from it, or else risk becoming another victim of a classic scam.